Skip to content

 The officer's actual file — verbatim.

 GCMS (Global Case Management System) is the database IRCC officers use to assess your visa.
 CAIPS (Computer-Assisted Immigration Processing System) is the older name still used for certain visa offices abroad.
 The notes are the officer's typed observations on your file — what they read, what they doubted, the entry codes they applied, and the final decision rationale.
+Which of the two names applies to your file depends on the visa office that processed it.

 Under Canada's Access to Information and Privacy (ATIP) law, you have a legal right to request these notes.
 The official refusal letter says “you have not demonstrated ties to home country” or similar boilerplate — the GCMS notes show the actual sentence the officer wrote (e.g. “applicant has 3 siblings settled in Canada, no real property in India, recently quit job to apply”).